 LVRWD 9 continues to work to improve our water system to better serve our residents.

-The board approved this project that will allow LVRWD9 to be able to serve several more customers and with this line extension it could possibly help serve several more new customers.
-This has improved the water quality and quantitiy for the residents that were previously on wells and had poor water quality.
-Also new shut off valves were installed to help reduce water outages when water line repair work is done.
+The Board approved this project within the Capital Improvement Plan that will allow LVRWD9 to be able to serve several more customers and with this line upgrade it will reduce the number of old lines leaking or in need of repair due to the age of the line in the ground.
+There have been numerous leaks on this line and several customers have been without service due to the old lines cracking or having issues.
+This line upgrade will solve these issues and will improve the water quality and quantity for the residents of the District.
+Also new shut off valves will be installed to help reduce water outages when water line repair work is being done.

 New Valves- Valves installed/replaced- 19 in 2021 Valves left to be installed/replaced- 0

 Valves help us stop/redirect water when we have a leak and are needing to make a repair.
 The more valves we have means less customers are affected by a shut off.
 Our district has several valves in need of repair and several areas in the district that need valves installed.
 There have been several valves installed in 2021 and there will be more installed in 2022.

 New Meters Installed - Current customers with meters 829 Amount left to install-?

 We installed 6 new meters in 2022 and will install several more in the years to come.
 These new meters will better assist our residents and our staff with detecting water leaks in the system.
 Not only will these meters help the District, but they also help our customers.
 The new meters read every night at midnight and send information to our district office.
 This will help find any leaks our customers have and the size of the leak.
 Customers can sign up through water scope and log into their own account and see their meter so they can track their own water usage.
 By signing up, the meter will alert the customer via email about any possible leak.